ncoghlan/misc/notes/python3/questions_and_answers.rst

    * pyside Python 3 support (first Python 3.x Qt bindings)
    * pygtk and/or pygobject Python support
    * wxPython phoenix project
+   * VTK Python 3 support in August 2015 (blocked Mayavi, which blocked Canopy)
    * cx-Freeze Python 3 support
    * setuptools and pip Python 3 support
    * Pillow (PIL fork) Python 3 support
    * greenlet Python 3 support
    * pylint Python 3 support
-   * Editor/IDE support for Python 3 in: PyDev,
+   * Editor/IDE support for Python 3 in: PyDev, Spyder,
      Python Tools for Visual Studio, PyCharm, WingIDE, Komodo (others?)
    * Embedded Python 3 support in: Blender, Kate, vim, gdb, gcc, LibreOffice (others?)
+   * version availability in services like Google DataLab and Azure Notebooks
-   * heck, the day any bar on https://python3wos.appspot.com/ or wedge on http://py3readiness.org/ turns green is potentially a significant step for some subsection of the community :)
+   * the day any bar on https://python3wos.appspot.com/ or wedge on http://py3readiness.org/ turned green was potentially a significant step for some subsection of the community :)